A Complete Guide to Invoice Factoring

 Recourse vs. Non-Recourse Factoring

-What Is Recourse Factoring?
+What is Recourse Factoring?

 It will be specified in the factoring agreement how many days after the due date for payment you must refund the advance.
-Regardless of whether you are required to repay the advance or not, you will still be held liable for the factoring fee and any interest.
+Regardless of whether you are required to repay the advance, you will still be held liable for the factoring fee and any interest.
 Still, recourse factoring is typically less expensive than non-recourse factoring and may have fewer requirements regarding the small business’s customers and systems.

-What Is Non-recourse factoring?
+What is Non-recourse factoring?

 However, it is important to note that non-recourse factoring does not protect your business from all risks and usually comes with strict conditions such as credit limits, concentration restrictions, and other criteria.
 In most cases, the factoring company will only assume the risk in very specific circumstances, for example, if your debtor declares bankruptcy.
 Plus, if your debtors have bad credit histories, their invoices may not even be eligible for non-recourse factoring.

-What Is Modified Recourse Factoring?
+What is Modified Recourse Factoring?

 Again, the specifics will all depend on the factoring company you choose.
 With some factoring companies, if your customer refuses to pay for another reason, like a service or quality issue, then you will either be held liable for the invoice, or the factoring company may give you the option to exchange the invoice for another one of the same value.